How to Reduce Period Pain?

 Apart from dietary changes, a few lifestyle changes like these can also ease period pain:

 Applying a heating pad or hot water bottle to the lower abdomen increases blood circulation and relaxes the uterine muscles, which, in turn, effectively reduces pain.
-Research indicates that heat therapy is as effective as NSAIDs for certain conditions.
+Heat therapy has been shown to significantly reduce menstrual pain and may be comparable to NSAIDs in some women with primary dysmenorrhea, but evidence does not support equivalence across all conditions.

 Low-impact exercises like yoga stretches and walking improve blood circulation, alleviating the severity of cramps.
-Certain poses, such as the child’s pose, cat-cow pose, and cobra pose, can relieve tension in the abdomen.
+Gentle exercise and yoga may help some individuals by improving circulation and relaxation, though benefits vary.

 Studies show that acupuncture can reduce menstrual pain by promoting the release of the body's endorphins and enhancing blood flow.
 Acupressure techniques can especially help at the Spleen 6 (SP6) point.